emathew11/swe_274b_final_project/README.md

 ### Collaborators: Casey Tomlin, Esther Mathew, Keerthana Sivakumar, Lucia Lopez

 ## About
 This repository contains starter_code folder with banking_system_impl.py, banking_system.py which contains our group's implementation of a banking system.
 The main.sh and run_single_test.sh files are used to run the test cases needed for each levels provided in the the tests folder.
-In addition, UML Diagram.jpeg contains our group's UML diagram reflecting level 1 implementation.
+Additionally, UML Diagram.jpeg contains our group's UML diagram reflecting level 1 implementation.
 All implementations were done using python programming language.

 banking_system_impl.py contains our implementation of a banking system of levels 1-4 as such: